-Following these standards through the Primary Years Programme at TIS, with its focus on student-led inquiry and hands-on engagement, ensures that our students are gaining essential knowledge, while at the same time developing critical skills for independent, life-long learning.
+Following these standards through the Primary Years Programme at ISP, with its focus on student-led inquiry and hands-on engagement, ensures that our students are gaining essential knowledge, while at the same time developing critical skills for independent, life-long learning.

 For more information on these standards, follow these links.

 Please note that ISP does not necessarily follow each set of Standards in the suggested sequential order.
 Rather, each benchmark is aligned to our curriculum in a way that best serves our students.